-The Novel Coronavirus (2019-nCoV) is a respiratory illness first identified in Wuhan City, China.
+The Novel Coronavirus (2019-nCoV) is a respiratory illness first identified in Wuhan City, China, in 2019.
 Symptoms include fever, cough, and shortness of breath.
 The virus can be spread person-to-person in close proximity or from contact with contaminated surfaces.

-The World Health Organization (WHO) has declared the coronavirus outbreak a pandemic and has named the disease caused by the virus COVID-19.
+The World Health Organization (WHO) declared the coronavirus outbreak a pandemic in March 2020 and named the disease caused by the virus COVID-19.
 It is related to other coronaviruses such as SARS and MERS, but is not the same virus.

 “The virus enters the body through the nose, mouth or eyes, then attaches to cells in the airways that produce a protein called ACE2,” according to the New York Times in its explainer “How Coronavirus Hijacks Your Cells.”

 “It can be more severe for some persons and can lead to pneumonia or breathing difficulties,” reads a statement on WHO’s website.
 “Older people, and people with pre-existing medical conditions (such as, diabetes and heart disease) appear to be more vulnerable to becoming severely ill with the virus.”

 On February 13, 2020, the known worldwide death toll was being reported as “at least 1,357,” with more than 60,000 confirmed cases (see below for recent numbers).

 In March, 2020, large gatherings such as Austin’s SXSW, Rome’s marathon and St. Patrick’s Day parades in Chicago, Dublin, and Boston were cancelled.
 Students were sent home early or classes went online at MIT, Harvard University, and Cornell University.